 - I think about the “heaviness” of the dish and rather than serving up other sides (refried beans, rice, chips, and guacamole) that have a ton of calories, I go heavy on the vegetables and find lighter sides, like this Avocado, Orange and Red Onion Salad.

-- Consider lighter cheese options – and by this, I don’t mean “light” cheese (yuck) but I might spend a bit more and grab a Mexican cheese or substitute a little feta…a little bit of a very flavorful cheese packs a lot of flavor for fewer calories and you’ll use less.
+- Consider lighter cheese options – and by this, I don’t mean “light” cheese (yuck) but I might spend a bit more and grab or make a Mexican cheese or substitute a little feta…a little bit of a very flavorful cheese packs a lot of flavor for fewer calories and you’ll use less.

 If you wish to make huge Chipotle like burritos, that’s a different story: Use a larger roast!
 This isn’t a copycat Chipotle Carnitas or Barbacoa recipe (Chipotle wishes theirs was this good) but you can use my Cilantro Lime Rice Instant Pot or Stovetop Recipe, my Spicy Pintos in the Instant Pot or Not or Instant Pot Frijoles Charros & finish it with my Copycat Chipotle’s Pico de Gallo.